-The Company has also put in place a "Policy on Reporting Wrongdoing" and "Hotline To Report Wrongdoing" to institutionalize procedures on reporting possible improprieties involving the Group and for allowing independent investigation of such matters, and appropriate and consistent follow-up action.
+The Company has also put in place a "Policy on Reporting Wrongdoing" and hotline to report wrongdoing to institutionalise procedures on reporting possible improprieties involving the Group and for allowing independent investigation of such matters, and appropriate and consistent follow-up action.
 A dedicated email address and 24-hour hotline managed by an independent external service provider have been set up to allow employees who discover or suspect impropriety to report the same.
 All information received is treated confidentially.
 Results of the investigation would not be disclosed or discussed with anyone other than those who have a legitimate right to know.